MSc Transport, Mobility and Innovation (EIT Urban Mobility)

 New technology and business models are changing the world’s cities and the way we get around.
 This change creates a need for engineers who can construct an urban environment that consumes fewer resources, is more sustainable, and provides more liveable communities and workplaces.
 The programme integrates traditional engineering disciplines with innovation and entrepreneurship.

 Transport, Mobility and Innovation at KTH

-- In the second year, students will choose from several more specialised courses in both technical content and innovation and entrepreneurship.
+- In the second year, students will choose from several more specialised courses in both technical content as well as innovation and entrepreneurship.
 Students will also participate in a shorter challenge project that includes an internship at a company or organisation working to meet urban mobility challenges.
 To complete their degree, in the second year, students will carry out an independent master thesis, combining and demonstrating their full set of technical and entrepreneurial skills.